steveshogren/blog-source/source/_posts/2015-11-10-compassionate-interviewing.markdown

 Any good interview process needs to start with goals:

-  * The candidate should learn as much as possible about working here, good and bad
+  * Both parties should learn as much as possible about each other, good and bad
   * Respect the candidate's time
   * Make the candidate comfortable
   * Under-skilled candidates should feel no shame
-  * Both passing and failing candidates should leave wishing they could work here
+  * Both passing and failing candidates should leave and want to tell their friends to apply
-  * We should render the same decision if the interview is repeated multiple times
+  * We should render the same decision if the interview is repeated multiple times (with different exercises each time)
-  * The candidate should know the process in advance and not improve with "cramming"
+  * The candidate should know the process in advance and not be able to earn a pass through short term "cramming"
-  * The candidate should feel they are working collaboratively with us instead of us against them
+  * The candidate should feel we are all working collaboratively, instead of us against them

 ## The Ideal Candidate